kvgc153/WebResearcherJS/wbjs-server/README.md

 ```

 - /data -- Used to make new notes.
-Note that the datapacket needs to the format specified below for it be saved to the database.
 Caution: Make sure your keys are unique.
 The server does not enforce this by default.

 ```javascript
 let dataToSave ={}